jim/toupee/README.markdown

 ### editor.button(buttonName, options)

 Creates a new button in the toolbar, which will fire <code>buttonName.click.toupee</code> on <code>editor.widget</code> when clicked.
-This method and <code>editor.bind</code> will allow for the creation of custom toolbars.
+This method and <code>editor.bind</code>  allow for the creation of custom toolbars.

 ### editor.exec(commandName, optionalArgument)